Enterprising Science and Project ENTHUSE

 BP Ultimate STEM Challenge

-The BP Ultimate STEM Challenge is a nationwide competition for 11 to 14-year-olds that BP is running delivers in partnership with the Science Museum Group and STEM learning.
-The competition, now in its third year, has been designed to help young people develop their creativity, problem-solving skills and employability.
+The BP Ultimate STEM Challenge is a nationwide competition for 11 to 14-year-olds that BP is running in partnership with the Science Museum Group and STEM learning.
+The competition, now in its fourth year, has been designed to help young people develop their creativity, problem-solving skills and employability.

 Teams entering the Ultimate STEM Challenge are able to accredit their work using CREST awards from the British Science Association.

-Winners of this year's competition were announced at a celebratory event at the Science Museum, London, on 13th March 2017.
+Winners of the previous competition were announced at a celebratory event at the Science Museum, London, on 13th March 2017.

 BP Educational Service (BPES)